dmarx/obsidian_vault/Symmetry Breaking.md

 The order parameter is a quantity that measures the degree of symmetry breaking.
 Its value is zero in the symmetric (disordered) phase and non-zero in the broken symmetry (ordered) phase.
 This change in the order parameter:

-- **Identifies the [[Phase Transition]]**: The onset of a non-zero order parameter indicates the system has undergone a phase transition.
+- **Identifies the [[Phase Transitions|Phase Transition]]**: The onset of a non-zero order parameter indicates the system has undergone a phase transition.
 - **Describes the New Phase**: The specific value and nature of the order parameter describe the characteristics of the new, less symmetric phase.

 ### Examples of Symmetry Breaking